ryanleh/crowdsurf/README.md

 ### Table 12

-To get end-to-end estimates for the costs of CrowdSurf, you will need access to three machines: a client, two CPU-based machines, and a GPU-based machine.
+To get end-to-end estimates for the costs of CrowdSurf, you will need access to four machines: a client (anything with >4GB of memory), two CPU-based machines, and a GPU-based machine.

 One of the CPU-based machines will be hint compression.
 On this machine, run the following two commands in different shells:
 ```
 cd external/hintless_pir/dpir
-bazel run -c opt //dpir:dpir-server
+bazel run -c opt //dpir:dpir_server
 ```
 and
 ```